juychen/juychen.github.io/index.md

 ## Welcome to the AWS work shop

-The content of this workshop is derived from a tutorial (Nextflow with Batch)[https://genomics-nf.workshop.aws/].
+The content of this workshop is derived from a tutorial [Nextflow with Batch](https://genomics-nf.workshop.aws/).
 But we change the goal to run our viral calling pipeline, which we will run locally in containers, submit locally to AWS Batch and run a batch job that submits to AWS Batch.

 ## Overview
-During this workshop you will implement a proof of concept of AWS.
-The goal of this workshop is  to get familiar with the concepts of nextflow and AWS Batch.
+During this workshop, you will implement a proof of concept of AWS.
+The goal of this workshop is to get familiar with the concepts of Nextflow and AWS Batch.

 ## AWS concepts
 - EC2: cloud server instances